xvila/dsp/02-editors.md

 What graphical editor will you use?
 How did you make your decision?
 What are some interesting features of your editor?
 What are some useful keyboard shortcuts for your editor?
 How do you customize your editor?

 >> * I will be using BBedit.
 >> * BBedit is very fast and reliable.
 More reliable I find than options like Sublime or Atom.
-I will however have Sublime installed as well just in case I need to use some sort of special package.
 >> * Interesting Features:
 	* Multi File Search
 	* Grep Search
 	* Compare differences between files
-	* Can edit remote files
+	* Edit remote files
-	* Has a gui for editing preferences rather than a json file
+	* Gui for editing preferences rather than a json file
+	* Markdown folding